Encrypt DRM content

 VOD content DRM encryption

-• During 2024, we plan to support the effortless DRM integration between One Click Multi DRM product and VOD Station.
+• We plan to support easy DRM integration with One Click Multi DRM product and VOD Station during 2024.

 1. When using VOD Station

-• step 1.
-Create a VOD Station channel for the Multi DRM encryption.
+• Step 1.
+Create a VOD Station channel for Multi DRM encryption.

-• step 2.
-When creating the channel, enter the necessary value for VOD Station DRM encryption settings.
+• Step 2.
+When creating a channel, enter the required values for VOD Station DRM encryption settings.

-• Content ID: it is a unique identifier for DRM-packaged content, and the Content ID value to be included in the XML Body when requesting the CPIX API.
+• Content ID: The unique ID of DRM packaged content.
+It is the content ID to be included in the XML body when sending CPIX API requests.

-• DRM System ID: it is a unique identifier for DRM system, and the System ID to be included in the XML Body when requesting the CPIX API.
+• DRM system ID: The unique ID of a DRM system.
+It is the system ID to be included in the XML body when sending CPIX API requests.
 1 or 2 system IDs have to be included according to the selected encryption settings.
-Enter 1 ID per line.
+Enter one ID per line.

-• DRM Key URL: it is the URL requested by CPIX API.
-Insert the KMS token obtained from the Multi DRM site into the path and enter it.
+• DRM key URL: It is the CPIX API request URL.
+Enter the kmsToken obtained from the Multi DRM site into the path.

-• step 3.
-Enter the DRM encryption information obtained from the CPIX API response to the solution integrated with various third-party encoder/transcoder/packager solutions to apply the DRM encryption packaging.
+• Step 3.
+Enter the DRM encryption information obtained from the CPIX API response into various third-party encoder/transcoder/packager solution linkage solutions to apply DRM encryption packaging.

 CPIX API request example